module specification

 Syllabus

-The module will cover areas such as motivation in language teaching, interaction and discourse in the language classroom, tasks and task-based language teaching, learning styles and strategies, as well as aptitude, attitudes and achievement (LO1, LO2, LO3, LO4, LO5)
+The module will cover areas such as motivation in language teaching, interaction and discourse in the language classroom, individual differences, and attitudes (LO1, LO2, LO3, LO4, LO5)

 Balance of independent study and scheduled teaching activity

-Students enrolled in this module will be encouraged to engage with recommended readings in preparation for the unit.
+Students enrolled in this module will be encouraged to engage with recommended readings in preparation for each teaching session.
 As the module adopts a blended-learning approach, students will have access to a dedicated module site (Weblearn) where they will find learning activities, class materials, session recordings, and online forums where they can interact with peers and tutors in synchronous and asynchronous ways.

 Our students will have access to the university library website and make use of electronic journals, e-books, databases, and full-text journals.
 Support for developing and improving IT skills, as well as information on other web-based study support, is available on the library website.
 Students will be supported and guided throughout the module by their tutor who they can consult in person, by email, or via designated video-conference software.